yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 [sankasan](https://github.com/yuzu-emu/yuzu/pull/6795) gave `yuzu-cmd`, our command-line SDL2 alternative to the regular Qt yuzu, some additional love.
 By correctly implementing `SDL_ShowCursor`, yuzu-cmd can now [properly hide the mouse cursor while in fullscreen](https://github.com/yuzu-emu/yuzu/pull/6795).
 Thank you!

-Also regarding `yuzu-cmd`, in the past, while controller mappings and settings were working, the actual toggle to enable them was ignored.
+Also relating to `yuzu-cmd`, in the past, controller mappings and settings were working, but the toggle to enable them was ignored.
 [toastUnlimited](https://github.com/lat9nq).
 [Reading the `connected` value as a boolean](https://github.com/yuzu-emu/yuzu/pull/6816) was all it took to get past this misstep.

-toast also found an issue in the logic of how per-game profiles were handled, only the default user profile was selected.
+toast also found an issue in the logic of how per-game profiles were handled: only the default user profile was ever selected.
 [Some code changes, and now the currently selected user profile will be used](https://github.com/yuzu-emu/yuzu/pull/6805).

-[gidoly](https://github.com/yuzu-emu/yuzu/pull/6817) did his first ever pull request, fixing a small but arguably very important description.
+[gidoly](https://github.com/yuzu-emu/yuzu/pull/6817) opened his first ever pull request, fixing a small but arguably very important description.

-`Use Fast GPU time`, one of our options in the Advanced graphics tab, is a hack intended to improve compatibility with games that use dynamic resolution as a way to keep steady performance on the Switch.
+`Use Fast GPU time`, one of the options in the Advanced Graphics tab, is a hack intended to improve compatibility with games that use dynamic resolution as a way to keep steady performance on the Switch.

 By lying to the kernel and informing that performance is always good, the emulator avoids unnecessary destruction and reconstruction of textures, saving both performance and VRAM.